The X Factor (British TV series) series 9: Judges' houses and wildcards

 The judges received news of their categories from Simon Cowell via telephone, seen during the second bootcamp episode on 23 September.
 Scherzinger mentored the Boys in Dubai, assisted by R&B star Ne-Yo; Tulisa took the Girls to Saint Lucia with Tinie Tempah, Barlow had the Over 28s in Northamptonshire, and Walsh had the Groups in Las Vegas and original judge Sharon Osbourne returned as his assistant.
-Barlow was reportedly originally planning to go to Majorca, but changed to Boughton House in Northamptonshire so that he could be close to his wife after the death of their baby.
+Barlow was reportedly originally planning to go to Majorca, but changed to Boughton House in Northamptonshire so that he could be close to his wife after the stillbirth of their baby.
 Barlow was rumoured to be joined by Robbie Williams, but was instead joined by former judge Cheryl Cole.
 Her arrival was surrounded in secrecy; contestants had their phones removed and Cole was hidden under a tablecloth, so that contestants could not see her sitting next to Barlow.

 Rough Copy were originally put through to judges' houses, but were withdrawn from the contest after getting through bootcamp because group member Kazeem "Kaz" Ajobo had a visa application which was being considered by the UK Border Agency.
 There had been fears that if he travelled abroad during the judges' houses stage, the Nigerian-born 23-year-old from South London may struggle to re-enter the UK.
 They were replaced by Times Red and Union J (originally Triple J).
 The judges' houses round was broadcast on 29 and 30 September 2012.